 Piousness is a party political free zone.
-I guess from what I’ve observed of the United States and the United Kingdom it also appears to know no borders.
+I guess from what I’ve observed of the USA and the UK it also appears to know no borders.

-Maybe I read the wrong bits of the Bible but the parts that resonate with me are the Beatitudes and the new testament when Christ says “What you do unto the least of these you do unto me.”
+Maybe I read the wrong bits of the Bible but the parts that resonate with me are the Beatitudes and the New Testament.
+You know – the bits when Christ says “What you do unto the least of these you do unto me.”

 I must have been reading a different bible.

-How else do you explain how successive Australian Governments regardless of their particular hue have demonized refugees to the state of sub human status, while their leaders (Howard, Rudd and Abbott) have worn their Christianity like a badge.
+How else do you explain how successive Australian Governments regardless of their hue have demonized refugees to sub-human status.
+All the while their leaders (Howard, Rudd and Abbott) wear their Christianity like a badge.

 I don’t get it.

 The hypocrisy is breathtaking and yet nobody calls them out on it.
-I know that there is some sort of tradition that says we don’t touch religion in a political sense but ….when a politician plays the religious cars he should be held to account.
+I know that there is some sort of tradition that says we don’t touch religion in a political sense.
+However, when a politician plays the religious cards he should be held to account.

 You can’t have it both ways.